Matt McCall (NASCAR): Racing career

 In 2013, McCall acted as interim crew chief for Jeff Burton in the Brickyard 400; later in the year he returned to on-track competition, driving the No. 92 Chevrolet for RBR Enterprises in the Camping World Truck Series' UNOH 200 at Bristol, finishing 22nd in the event.
 After the 2014 season with Richard Childress Racing, he left to become the crew chief for Jamie McMurray starting in 2015.
 McCall and McMurray made the NASCAR playoffs in 2015, 2016 and 2017 but failed to make it in 2018.
 With the departure of McMurray after the 2018 season, McCall became the crew chief for Kurt Busch, who took over the No. 1 car for 2019.
 On July 13, 2019, McCall clinched his first win as crew chief during the Quaker State 400 at Kentucky Speedway.

 With CGR closing down and selling its NASCAR team to Trackhouse Racing Team after the 2021 season, McCall moved to RFK Racing to crew chief their No. 6 car, driven by new driver/co-owner Brad Keselowski, in 2022.
 On March 24, 2022, McCall was suspended for four races and fined US$100,000 for an L2 Penalty during post-race inspection after the 2022 Folds of Honor QuikTrip 500 at Atlanta.
 The penalty came under Sections 14.1 and 14.5 in the NASCAR Rule Book, both of which pertain to the modification of a single source supplied part.
 In addition, the No. 6 team was docked 100 driver and owner points and 10 playoff points.
 Team engineer Josh Sell was announced as Keselowski's crew chief for the 2022 Texas Grand Prix.
 On April 13, Scott Miller, NASCAR's senior vice president of competition, explained that the repairs No. 6's rear fascia did not meet original specifications, as a critical dimension of the part was altered.
+On November 7, 2024, McCall announced he would not return to RFK Racing in 2025.
+Jeremy Bullins, who previously crew chiefed Keselowski at Team Penske, replaced McCall as crew chief of the No. 6 car.